 We will review any testing you already have, but you may need have to pursue additional testing in order to meet IDD service eligibility requirements in Minnesota.

-Eligibility for Children under the Age of 5
+Eligibility for Children

 There are three ways that children under the age of five may be determined to be eligible for IDD services.
 The formal assessment must have been completed in the past 12 months.